rapidsai/distributed-join/README.md

 **--selectivity [FLOAT]**

-On average, how many rows in the probe table matches each row in the build table.
+The probability (in range 0.0 - 1.0) of each probe table row has matches in the build table.
 Default: `0.3`.

 **--duplicate-build-keys**